VisionSystemsInc/vkmetrics/README.md

 This README is incomplete, but will have additions made to it as the project develops.

-# Core3D Bottom up processing

-This project aims to extract information from 3D models created from high resolution Digital Elevation Models.
-The goal is compact high level explanation of the underlying geometry.
-This is accomplished through a set of techniques to fit primitive geometric shapes to point clouds.
+# VK-Metrics

+This project aims to provide metrics for the IARPA CORE3D program.
+Functionality includes:

+* Constructing 3D ground truth models from gridded LiDAR and manual building annotation

+* Measuring similiarty between 3D ground truth models and performer models

 ## Dependencies

 This project is designed to be run within a docker container, meaning the dependencies should be mitigated.
-There are some requirements however.
+Minimal requirements:

 [git](https://git-scm.com/downloads) version control (how you should be downloading this repo)

 [Docker](https://www.docker.com/get-docker) which provides a platform independent container for everything we build

-[Docker compose 1.19 or newer](https://docs.docker.com/compose/install/) which manages running multiple docker applications
+[Docker compose 1.20 or newer](https://docs.docker.com/compose/install/) which manages running multiple docker applications

 ### submodules